twelvelabs-io/twelvelabs-python/README.md

 print(f"{res.summary}")
 ```

-See the [Summaries, chapters, or highlights]([/reference/make-search-request](https://docs.twelvelabs.io/v1.2/docs/generate-summaries-chapters-highlights)) page for more details.
+For a description of each field in the request and response, see the [Summaries, chapters, or highlights](https://docs.twelvelabs.io/v1.2/docs/generate-summaries-chapters-highlights) page.

 #### Open-ended texts